I hope this becomes my most popular recipe.

 Pour the cultured buttermilk off and save it for soaking grains or making baked goods.

-Add very cold ice water water to the bowl or churn.
+Add very cold ice water to the bowl or churn.
 With cold hands knead the butter in the water, removing any addditional buttermilk and washing it away.
 The kneading action should also press the butter and make it a solid piece without any air bubbles.

 Remove the butter from the churn or bowl and squeeze out any remaining water.